Mike-C-Sanders/Mike-C-Sanders-Algorithms/README.md

-# Mike-C-Sanders- Algorithm Practices
+# Mike-C-Sanders- Algorithm/Data-Structure Practices
 Algorithms and Datastructures are the fundamentals of a strong programmer.
 This repository is part of this life long persuit of mastery.

-This repository is meant to serve as a log and a central location for the algorithms I'm practicing.
+This repository is meant to serve as a log and a central location for the algorithms and data-structures I'm practicing/working on.
+I'm including some of the problems that I've worked on using these Algs and DSs.

 ## Current Algorithms

-At this time QuickFind, UnionFind are the two primary algorithms created in this repository.
-More will be added as time goes on.
+- QuickFind
+- UnionFind
+- BinarySearch

+## Data-Structures

+- Linked List: a few methods including insert node, insert last node, remove node, insert at index, and clear list.

 ## Practice problems

-The practice problems folder has a variety of problems related to different algoritms.
-The goal of this folder is to hold the different practice algorithms I create along the way.

-The 3Sum problem is included at the moment.
+- 3Sum Problem (updated with brute force method and a revised version using BinarySearch BigO of n^2Logn)
+- FizzBuzz